JoeSzymkowiczFiveM/js5m-ctf/README.md

  - If your flag is taken, hunt down the flag carrier, and try to kill them and return your flag by touching it while it's dropped.
 This will return your flag back to your base.
  - If your teammate dies with the enemy flag, you can pickup the dropped flag.
  - You can only score a point by bringing the enemy flag back to your team's returned flag.
+ - If you are carrying the flag, and exit the match area, the enemy flag will be returned to them.

 ## Commands
 **initctf**